 Combines elements to generate an element that is suitable for describing a book's location.
+Both arguments are optional, but at least one must be supplied.

 Combines elements to generate an element that is suitable for describing a technical report's location.